 - Replace smoke alarms every 10 years.
 Like other electronics, smoke detectors have a finite lifespan.
 If you do not know the age of your current smoke detector, replace it.

 - Changing your clocks?
 Change your smoke detector batteries.

 - Test your smoke alarm at least once a month.
 Press the test button to be sure the alarm works properly.

 - Gently vacuum or dust your smoke alarm monthly to prevent dirt from blocking the sensor.

 - TV remote not working?
 Don’t steal the batteries from the smoke alarm for the remote.
 Always keep batteries in the smoke detector, and do not disable them for “nuisance” situations.

 Working smoke detectors can prevent catastrophic property loss, and even more important, save lives.
 Once you have installed smoke detectors in your home, stay on top of the routine maintenance so they can alert you of a fire!

 Fire Restoration Services in Harrisburg, Philadelphia, and Baltimore/DC Metro

 While we hope you don’t need our fire restoration services, know that we are here to help.
 Our team of fire and smoke damage restoration professionals understands how stressful and tough a fire can be on a homeowner and their family.
 After a fire, not only are home contents destroyed by flames but there may also be water damage from emergency responders.

-If you’ve experienced a home fire, let us help restore your home to its pre-loss condition.
+If you’ve experienced a home fire, let us help restore your home to its pre-loss condition if you are in Harrisburg, PA, Philadelphia, PA, or the Baltimore/DC Metro area.
 We are on-call 24/7 to help.
 Our services include fire and smoke damage restoration, water damage restoration, reconstruction, odor mitigation, and mold remediation.
 Let us help relieve the stress of the aftermath of a fire.